 True Motherhood Stories

-My daughter was enrolled to formal school at a very young age.
-She began with kindergarten at 2 years and 8 months old.
+My daughter was enrolled on formal school at a very young age.
+She began kindergarten at 2 years and 8 months old.
 She wasn’t supposed to be taken in but she was able to make it for the qualifying exams.
 In short, I had a daughter of 5 years old in Grade1 which generally have students ages 6-8.
 Her emotional and intellectual maturity made her land in the second rank in class.

 My husband and I also had some of the usual petty quarrels which couples had to face every morning during their first five years of marriage.
 Like how it goes on everyday, I prepare the breakfast and rush to the shower.
 I intentionally spend a long time inside the bathroom so not to eat with my husband and my two kids.
 Whenever the kids eat their breakfast with their father alone, my daughter would shout out her favorite adage – “The cat and the dog are fighting again!”